 Instructional Design

 This series is an update of my original 8-part Instructional Design in the Metaverse series.
-I will continue to bust myths related to learning in immersive environments while also advocating for research-based decisions related to instructional design.
+I continue to bust myths related to learning in immersive environments while also advocating for research-based decisions related to instructional design.

 Part 1: From Myths To Principles: Navigating Instructional Design in Immersive Environments